genilab/genilab.github.io/JOIN.md

 We welcome Master's students who wish to conduct their thesis research within the lab.

 Projects must be aligned with our Research Interests and/or make use of our [Research Resources](./PROJECTS.md#resources).
-Check the [ideas for research projects](#project-ideas) listed above.
+Find out our ideas for projects and collaboration at [Projects](PROJECTS.md).

 Please email Dr. Koch with your research interest to discuss supervision or collaboration,